-2. IT PRESENTS CHRIST AS THE REDEEMER OF THE WHOLE WORLD.
+2. BECAUSE IT PRESENTS TO ME CHRIST AS MY RE-DEEMER AND THE REDEEMER OF THE WHOLE WORLD.

 Contrary to the assertions of some and the belief of many, the Book of Mormon has Christ for its central figure and represents him in the fullness of his attributes.
-The first chapter of the book tells that the prophet, Lehi, 600 B. C., saw in vision the coming of the Son of God to the earth, with twelve apostles, and the things he saw and heard "manifested plainly the coming of a Messiah and also the redemption of the world."
+The first chapter of the book tells that the prophet Lehi, 600 B. C. saw in vision the coming of the Son of God to the earth, with twelve apostles, and the things he saw and heard "manifested plainly the coming of a Messiah and also the redemption of the world."
 Nephi, another prophet, was commanded to bear record that Christ "is the Son of God."

-Again he says, "And I, Nephi, have written these things unto my people that perhaps I might persuade them that they would remember their Redeemer."
+Again he says, "And I. Nephi, have written these things unto my people that perhaps I might persuade them that they would remember their Redeemer."
 "If the day shall come that they will reject the Holy One of Israel, the true Messiah, their Redeemer and their God, behold the judgments of him that rest upon them."
 "Wherefore, redemption cometh in and through the Holy Messiah, for he is full of grace and truth."
-Lehi, while instructing his sons said, "And now, my sons, I would that ye should look to the great Mediator and hearken unto his great commandments; and be faithful unto his words and choose eternal life according to the will of his Holy Spirit; and not choose eternal death according to the will of the flesh and the evil which is therein."
+Lehi while instructing his sons said, "And now, my sons, I would that ye should look to the great Mediator and hearken unto his great commandments; and be faithful unto his words and choose eternal life according to the will of his Holy Spirit and not choose eternal death according to the will of the flesh and the evil which is therein."

 After this manner do the various writers hold Jesus Christ as the Savior and Redeemer of the world.
-He is held as the Creator of the world, in connection with the Father, as the Author of light and life, the great Teacher of mankind, as an example; loving, compassionate and impartial.
+He is held as the Creator of the world, as the Author of light and life, the great teacher of mankind as an example, loving, compassionate and impartial.

-The book tells that after his resurrection he appeared in the flesh to his children in America, who were a branch of Israel, and instructed them in the way of life and salvation, giving to them the gospel as he gave it to his people at Jerusalem and ordaining ministers to preach it and administer in its ordinances.
-The last writer, upon the closing page of the book says: "And again I would exhort you that ye would come unto Christ, and lay hold upon every good gift, and touch not the evil gift nor the unclean thing.
-Yea, come unto Christ and be perfected in him, and deny yourselves of all ungodliness,"
+The book tells that after his resurrection he appeared in the flesh to his children in America, who were a branch of Israel and instructed them in the way of life and salvation, giving to them the gospel as he gave it to his people at Jerusalem and ordained ministers to preach it and administer in its ordinances.
+The last writer upon the closing page of the book says: "And again I would exhort you that ye would come unto Christ, and lay hold upon every good gift, and touch not the evil gift nor the unclean thing. " Yea, come unto Christ and be perfected in him, and deny yourselves of all ungodliness."

-The Christ of the Book of Mormon is not a different one from the Christ of the Bible.
-He is the Jesus of Nazareth who was born of the Virgin Mary and who was crucified and rose again for the saving of the whole world.
-It presents him in his true character-as he is in the Bible, a perfect ideal, a living example worthy of the acceptance of all men and of their best efforts to come up to his standard as taught there.
+The Christ of the Book of Mormon is not a different one than the Christ of the Bible.
+He is the

+Jesus of Nazareth who was born of the Virgin Mary and who was crucified and rose again for the saving of the whole world.
+It presents him to me in his true character-as he is in the Bible, a perfect ideal, a living example worthy of my acceptance and of my best efforts to come up to his standard as taught there.

-THE BOOK OF MORMON 3.
-ITS DOCTRINE IS IN FULL HARMONY WITH THE DOCTRINE OF THE BIBLE Some of its Principles
+3. BECAUSE ITS DOCTRINE IS IN FULL HARMONY WITH THE DOCTRINE OF THE BIBLE.

+Some of Its Principles.